alexjoverm/TripMinder/documentation.md

   - Include `#include <android/log.h>` in your code.
   - Use the function `__android_log_print(ANDROID_LOG_VERBOSE, "AppName", "Custom %s", text);`.
 Note that you can use `%s`, `%d` and so on.
   - You need a program to catch the message.
 I use [Log Viewer](https://bitbucket.org/mlopatkin/android-log-viewer/downloads) which is simple.
 Download it, extract the contents and run `logview.bat`.
 When it is launched, you must tell where the `adb.exe` path is.
 It should be similar to `C:\Users\Public\Documents\Embarcadero\Studio\14.0\PlatformSDKs\adt-bundle-windows-x86-20131030\sdk\platform-tools\adb.exe`
-  - To filter the messages, you can do it by the tag that you provide in the code ("Myapp" in my case) and with the process name (you can see it in View > Show processes)
+  - To filter the messages, you can do it by the tag that you provide in the code ("TripMinder" in my case) and with the process name (you can see it in _View > Show processes_)

   ![Log Viewer](img_docs/02__log_viewer.jpg)